Transmediastinal gunshot wound: Stable

-Stable patients will be evaluated with CT, ultrasound, chest x ray as the institution's protocol specifies.
-When this initial survey is negative, patient can be observed with conservative management.
+Stable patients are evaluated with CT, ultrasound, and/or chest X-ray as the institution's protocol specifies.
+When this initial survey is negative, patients can be observed with conservative management.
 In many cases, chest tubes are required due to concomitant lesions in the pleural cavity.
-If possible lesions are found (for example, a missile track near the trachea or esophagus, or pneumomediastinum) further investigation will follow with oesophagography, esophagoscopy, angiography, bronchoscopy as needed to rule out or confirm such a lesion, and decide whether surgical repair is warranted.
+If possible lesions are found (for example, a missile track near the trachea or esophagus, or pneumomediastinum), further investigation follows with oesophagography, esophagoscopy, angiography, or bronchoscopy as needed to rule out or confirm such a lesion, and decide whether surgical repair is warranted.

 Unstable

 Unstable patients are managed by operative exploration of the mediastinum.
-Moribund patients will go through an emergency department thoracotomy.
+Moribund patients go through an emergency department thoracotomy.
 This measure is taken because at their arrival in the emergency room, these patients are in such critical condition that they would not survive long enough to be transferred to an operating room.
 Outcome is very poor.
-Burack et al. reported only 2.8 survival of such patients in his study.
-In a study by Van Waes et al., (which included all thoracic penetrating injuries, not just transmediastinal) survival after emergency department thoracotomy was 25 percent.
+Burack et al. reported only 2.8% survival of such patients in his study.
+In a study by Van Waes et al., (which included all thoracic-penetrating injuries, not just transmediastinal) survival after emergency department thoracotomy was 25%.
 In other circumstances the unstable patient is immediately transferred to the operating room for exploration by thoracotomy or sternotomy.
 Survival rate has been reported as high as 75 percent when the patient is able to reach the OR.